Private, In-Home Tutoring in Preston, Idaho

-SchoolTutoring Academy’s tutoring programs for Preston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Preston, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Preston School District maintains rigorous academic standards in a supportive environment so that students are afforded ample opportunities for success while being secure enough to take advantage of them without stress.
 A plethora of extracurricular activities are offered as well so that students can become well-rounded graduates who are ready to challenge their futures with adaptability and verve.
 In our increasingly global economy, students need to be ready to face all different sorts of challenges, and Preston High School strives to prepare them for this.